sikandaralilaghari/JavaScript-Codes/README.md

 Variables and const variables in javaScript: using of var var is global scope and again initializable I have example of code
+Resignable yes

+2. let block scoped only accessible in the block it is declared Reassignable yes

+3. const like let blocked scoped.
+It can't be resassignable it declares onces

+Numbers and Strings in JavaScript:
+Javascript has only one number type: number, which can represent both integer and float pointing number Special  value = infinity 1/0